MaximEdogawa/seedener/README.md

 The Open Pill enclosure design is all about quick, simple and inexpensive depoloyment of a Seedener device.
 The design does not require any additional hardware and can be printed using a standard FDM 3D printer in about 2 hours, no supports necessary.
 A video demonstrating the assembly process can be found [here](https://youtu.be/gXPFJygZobEa).
 To access the design file and printable model, click [here](https://github.com/MaximEdogawa/seedener/enclosures/open_pill).

 ### Thanks
-This project is heavily inspired from the SeedSigner Project and I give many thanks to the hard work and knowledge they provided! [here] https://github.com//seedsigner
+This project is heavily inspired from the Project SeedSigner.
+I give many thanks to the hard work and knowledge they provided! [here] (https://github.com/SeedSigner/seedsigner)

 # Manual Installation Instructions
 see the docs: [Manual Installation Instructions](docs/manual_installation.md)